 Canadian Natural manages an industry leading reclamation program.
 We have received the greatest number of reclamation certificates of any of our peer companies for the past several years.
 We achieved this level of success through coordinated planning of field work and stable, consistent application of sound reclamation practices.
-Canadian Natural adapts its reclamation approaches as appropriate for different ecological locations.
+Read our 2015 Stewardship Report to Stakeholders for results of our abandonment and reclamation programs.

 At native prairie sites, we focus on minimizing site disturbance throughout the operating stages of the site and at the time of well abandonment.
 In this way we ensure natural grass species have the opportunity to reestablish on the location.
-In addition to that, we support native prairie reclamation work through our involvement with academic and government researchers to optimize reclamation practices on oil and natural gas sites.
+In addition, we support native prairie reclamation work through our involvement with academic and government researchers to optimize reclamation practices on oil and natural gas sites.

 In the forest zone we work to reestablish a forest ecosystem through effective soil contour and restoration techniques.
 The use of decompaction equipment and deep tilling equipment to establish microclimates is ideal for tree germination.
 This ‘leave it rough’ approach is a significant departure from earlier forestry reclamation practices which focused on the planting of grass species to obtain rapid vegetation establishment.
 However, these quick-to-grow grass species inhibited tree establishment on our well sites.
 Our forest zone reclamation practices today are much closer to forestry reclamation where we take advantage of natural material, such as coarse woody debris and rough contour, to aid in the establishment of natural systems.

 Reclamation and reforestation work at Primrose and Wolf Lake (PAW) thermal in situ operations has been taking place since 2000.
 More than 400,000 tree and shrub seedlings have been planted along different sites to date.
 The PAW 2015 re-vegetation program consisted of the reforestation of 38 ha with almost 75,000 tree and shrub seedlings planted.